 At trial, this expert even conceded that the plaintiffs actions were directed towards the dog and the owner.
 This expert also appeared to ignore the fact that Sader had never acted protectively over its owner in the past (that is by growling, snarling, snapping, etc.).
 However, in their deposition testimony, the plaintiff and her boyfriend testified that they thought Sader could become protective, but this was speculation on their part.
 Nonetheless, the plaintiff used this testimony to buttress his arguments.
 The jury came back with with a verdict in favor of the plaintiff.
 They assigned no comparative fault by the plaintiff.
 The amount of the award was not disclosed, but it was higher than what the defense offered during settlement negotiations ($40,000).

-Animal behavior expert Richard Polsky, PhD provides expert witness services to California attorneys in dog bite personal injury lawsuits.
+Richard Polsky, Ph.D. is a California K9 expert witness.
+Dr. Polsky provides expert witness services to California attorneys in dog bite personal injury lawsuits.
 He welcomes inquiries from attorneys nationwide.